 I would recommend booking at least one day before.
 Make sure that you are getting a freshly made one for you.

 Albufera (Valencia) – Restaurante El Rek is located within the Albufera and you can enjoy the view over the paddy fields as you dine.
 Carrer del Pintor Martí Girbés, El Palmar, València

 Almeria City – Restaurante el Parque is in the city centre close to the Port of Almeria.
 A great option for Seafood dishes, Black rice or Rice with Lobster.
 Address: Parque de Nicolás Salmerón 9 Almería

 Xiringuito Escribá.
-This beachfront chiringuito is run by the same people who have the Confectioners Escribá on the Ramblas.
-Located on Av del Litoral 62, Platja Bogatell, you can go wrong with this tasty professionally prepared rice with sea views.
+This beachfront chiringuito is run by the same owners as Confectioners Escribá. (on Ramblas.)
+Located on Av del Litoral 62, Platja Bogatell, you can´t go wrong with this tasty professionally prepared rice with sea views.

 Granada– In Granada city centre there aren´t many places that do good rice dishes.
 Restaurant los Patos Chef Blas Hidalgo is from Valencia.
 So there is a little bit of of Levante in Granada to prepare fabulous paellas.
 They serve Rice dishes and Paellas all year round.
 Calle Recogidas (esq Solarillo de Gracia)

 Nerja – Merendero Moreno on Burriana Beach has been in business since 1965.
-They do paella and rice dishes regularly and are in a typical beach hut set up.
-Paseo Marítimo Antonio Mercero, Playa de Burriana.
+They do paella and rice dishes regularly.
+Located in a typical beach hut set up on Paseo Marítimo Antonio Mercero, Playa de Burriana.

 Marbella – Los Mellizos, this busy beachfront restaurant is one of the most established in Marbella and they have a selection of different rice dishes to choose from.
 Paseo Marítimo, esquina Gregorio Marañón.